chef/chef-web-docs/content/glossary.md

 **Foodcritic**

-:   A linting tool for doing static code analysis on cookbooks.
+:   A legacy linting tool for doing static code analysis on cookbooks.

-**kitchen**

-:   Kitchen is an integration framework that is used to automatically
-    test cookbook data across any combination of platforms and test suites.
-Kitchen is packaged in ChefDK.
+    This tool has been replaced with Cookstyle which should be used instead.

 **knife**